sinclairzx81/typebox/readme.md

 })                                                  // }>
 ```

-It is also possible to pass Standard Types to Syntax Types in the following way.
+Standard Types can also be passed to and referenced within Syntax Types.

 ```typescript
 const X = Type.Number()